DS-100/sp22/index.md

 + **Frequently Asked Questions:** Before posting on the [class Ed]({{page.course.edstem}}), please read the [class FAQ page]({{page.course.faq}}).
 + The [Syllabus]({{site.baseurl}}/syllabus) page contains a detailed explanation of how each course component will work this semester, given the course will be taught in a hybrid format.
-+ The scheduling of all weekly events is in the [Calendar]({{ site.baseurl }}/calendar)
++ The scheduling of all weekly events is in the [Calendar]({{ site.baseurl }}/calendar).
 + Zoom links for any remote live events will be posted on EdStem once they are available.
-+ Linked textbook readings are optional and actively in development.
-See [Optional Supplementary Textbook]({{site.baseurl}}/resources/#textbook).
++ Textbook readings are optional and actively in development.
+See the [Resources]({{site.baseurl}}/resources/#textbook) for more details.
 + **Note:** The schedule of lectures and assignments is subject to change.

 **Friday, January 14 Announcement**
 + The first lecture will be Tuesday 1/18, 3:30pm-5:00pm **online on Zoom**.
 Please attend, but it will be recorded and posted online in case you miss it.
-The Zoom link is available on the [class Ed]({{page.course.edstem}}).
+The Zoom link is available on the [class Ed]({{page.course.edstem}}), signup link on [class FAQ]({{page.course.faq}}).
 Subsequent lectures through Thursday 1/27 will also be online, though we are in the process of requesting permission to have a limited number of in-person attendees; we'll keep you posted.
 Starting Tuesday 2/1 we will resume the hybrid instruction as described in the [Syllabus]({{ site.baseurl }}/syllabus).
 + **All discussions, Lab Help Sections, and office hours will be held online for the first two weeks (through 1/28)**.
 We will post Zoom links on EdStem.
 In-person sections will go back to in-person starting the week of 1/31.
 + There will be a discussion the first week, on Friday 1/21.
 You will be able to sign up for discussion section starting Tuesday 1/18.
 We will post an announcement on EdStem with more specifics.